Environment | In harmony with nature

 Recycled water project

 Tire Mold Thailand Co., Ltd. started water recycling in partnership with Fusion Development Company in 2014.
-Over the past six years (2018-2023), 918 tons of recycled water has been used.
-In 2023, 174 tons of wastewater was recycled and the amount of wastewater was reduced by about 50%.
+Over the past seven years (2018-2024), 1,137 tons of recycled water has been used.
+In 2024, 219 tons of wastewater was recycled and the amount of wastewater was reduced by about 50%.

 Zero wastewater discharge plant

-Bridgestone India Private Ltd. (BSID) installed an effluent treatment plant (ETP) and sewage treatment plant (STP) for the treatment of industrial and domestic wastewater.
+Bridgestone India Private Ltd. (BSID) installed effluent treatment plants (ETP) and sewage treatment plants (STP) for the treatment of industrial and domestic wastewater.
 At the BSID Pune Plant, the ETP has a capacity of 400m3/day and STP 250m3/day, and BSID’s Indore Plant has an ETP capacity of 60m3/day and STP capacity of 360m3/day.
-After treatment, water is reused for gardening purposes inside the plant premises.
-All the treated water is used (covering almost 45% of open land of the green belt in the plant premises).
-Thus, not a single drop of treated wastewater is discharged outside the plant.
-All the treated water parameters are checked internally and externally by the government authority and are found to be well below legal limits and BSID’s internal limits.
+After treatment, water is reused for operations (cooling tower 30m3/day) and gardening purposes inside the plant premises.
+All the treated water is used, covering almost 45% of the open land of the green belt in the plant premises.
+Thus, treated wastewater is not discharged outside the plant.
+All the treated water parameters are checked internally and externally by the government authority and have been found to be well below legal limits and BSID’s internal limits.

 Wastewater management

-Based on the Global Environmental Standard, the Group defines minimum requirements for manufacturing facilities to prevent negative environmental impact from its wastewater.
-The Group’s manufacturing facilities take measures to comply with wastewater regulations and to prevent any spills from being discharged externally based on the standard.
+Based on the Global Environmental Standard, Bridgestone defines minimum requirements for manufacturing facilities to prevent negative environmental impact from its wastewater.
+Bridgestone’s manufacturing facilities take measures to comply with wastewater regulations and to prevent any spills from being discharged externally based on the standard.

 Our response to the CDP Questionnaire “Water Security”